Went-Liang/UnSniffer/README.md

 This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.

+# Citation

+If you use UnSniffer, please consider citing:

+    @inproceedings{liang2023unknown,
+    title={Unknown Sniffer for Object Detection: Don't Turn a Blind Eye to Unknown Objects}, author={Liang, Wenteng and Xue, Feng and Liu, Yihao and Zhong, Guofeng and Ming, Anlong}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2023}
+    }

 **Acknowledgments:**

-UnSniffer builds on previous works code base such as [VOS](https://github.com/deeplearning-wisc/vos).
+UnSniffer builds on previous works code base such as [VOS](https://github.com/deeplearning-wisc/vos) and [OWOD](https://github.com/JosephKJ/OWOD).
 If you found UnSniffer useful please consider citing these works as well.